 Tahini-Oatmeal & Chocolate Chunk Cookies

-These ooey, gooey, chunky AND Chewy Tahini-Oatmeal & Chocolate Chunk Cookies are the best gluten-free, vegan chocolate chunk cookies that I have ever had.
-I doubled the original version to make it more suitable to go to town on these little chunkers.
-In the world of vegan and gluten-free baked cookies, chewy cookies are almost like unicorns.
-Most attempts at both gluten-free and vegan cookies, although delicious, have mostly ended up the same crumbly mess.
-So, I made it my mission to make vegan and gluten-free into delicious AND chewy cookies.
+Ooey, gooey, chunky, chewy Tahini-Oatmeal & Chocolate Chunk Cookies just rolls off the tongue… literally and figuratively.
+These are the best gluten-free, vegan oatmeal and chocolate chunk cookies I have ever had, but watch out, they are easy to go to town on these chunkers.
+When it comes to homemade vegan and gluten-free recipes, chewy cookies are almost like unicorns.
+Most attempts that I have made at baking both gluten-free and vegan cookies, although delicious, usually end up the same crumbly mess.
+So, I made it my mission to make vegan and gluten-free into chewy cookies.
 These cookies were the BOMB!

-Baking these Tahini-Oatmeal & Chocolate Chunk Cookies vegan and gluten-free is no easy task.
-You’re taking a traditional recipe that has a perfectly balanced chemistry since the invention of the oven and changing it up.
-Finding that new balance is an art.
-Since vegan doesn’t include eggs, which is a key ingredient in binding cookies, you need to find a suitable replacement that will keep them from falling apart in your hands.
+Baking these Tahini-Oatmeal & Chocolate Chunk Cookies as Gluten-Free and Vegan was no easy task.
+Baking vegan will require you to find a suitable replacement for eggs.
 I had to do a little research on this one because I can’t say that I was much of a gluten-free cookie ninja before this experiment.
-Now, I could open a cookie baking dojo or a mad scientist’s lab, not sure which one would suit me more.

 So, what’s the secret ingredient in the witch’s cauldron, you ask?
 There are several important factors in this recipe’s chemistry, but one of the main components is moisture.
 Keeping your dough from being too dry will help them from them getting being too crispy/crumbly.
 Replacing regular sugar with brown sugar and maple syrup will make a huge difference in your moisture content.
-Also, adding agar to your flax eggs will make for a better, more binding “egg”.
-It is an all-natural vegan version of gelatin made from seaweed and will harden when cooked (similar to eggs) and keeping your cookies from falling apart.
+Also, adding a little agar to your flax eggs will make for a better, more binding “egg”.
+Agar is an all-natural vegan alternative to gelatin made from seaweed and will bind similar to eggs keeping your cookies from falling apart.
 This is a little tool that I have had up my sleeve for a while now, and it seems to consistently provide me with a denser, cookie, loaf, cake, the works.
-You can find it at most health food stores and cost around 7-8$ CAD for a bottle that will last you a good 15-20 recipes.
+The cost of this is approximately 7-8$ CAD for a bottle that will last you a good 20-30 recipes.
 Lastly, storing the cookies in the fridge for an hour will let the ingredients bind together, making it the final touch to that chewy magic.

 Tahini Oatmeal & Chocolate Chunk Cookies